Pickleball and Injuries: How to Prevent Common Risks and Stay in the Game

 - Dr. David Didlake, DPT

-Did you know that the fastest growing sport in America is pickleball?
-According to a 2024 Sports & Fitness Industry Association (SFIA) report, pickleball grew to 13.6 million players in the United States.
-That's roughly 3 million more players than the entire population of Sweden (which according to Sweden's official website is 10.6 million people).
+Did you know that pickleball is the fastest-growing sport in America?
+According to the 2024 Sports & Fitness Industry Association (SFIA) report, pickleball grew to 13.6 million players in the United States.
+To put that into perspective, that’s 3 million more players than the entire population of Sweden (which stands at 10.6 million).

 Zero, zero, start.